kserge2001/jan2022/README.md

 #### 12. Herman is a new contractor in the team and is complaining that he can not login to this server.
 #### please investigate what can be the issue and solve it so he can login to the server

-#### 13. go ahead and force Herman to change his password on the next login
+#### 13. go ahead and force Herman to change his password on his next login

 #### 14. A deployment to this server is failing and apparently it is due to selinux been set to enforcing mode.
 #### you are tasked to disable it.
 Below are the steps to do that. go ahead and do it.